fuchs-fabian/Checkmk-Matrix-Notifications/README.md

 ## Configuration

-This script will send notifications as user, so you should create a separate user for it.
-Consult your homeserver's documentation about instructions.
+This script will send notifications as a user, so a dedicated user should be created for these purposes.
+Consult the homeserver documentation for  instructions.

-You'll need these parameters:
+The following parameters are required:

 * Homeserver URL - this is what you're specifying in Riot and other clients.
 * Notification bot user's token.
-To get it log in as created user, tap on settings icon in bottom left part of Riot and scroll in the very end.
+To get it in Element, log in as created user tap on the Profile picture on the top left and go to All settings > Help & About, and there should be a dropdown menu on teh bottom.
 * Room ID.
 It's available in room settings.

-After obtaining all of them you should create new notification with parameters like this:
+After obtaining all of the parameters, the fields in CheckMK should be populated like this:

 ![Check_mk notifications configuration](/check_mk_notifications_configuration.png)

-Where 1st parameter is a homeserver URL (with http or https), second parameter is a bot user's access token and third parameter is a room ID.
+Where the 1st parameter is a homeserver URL (with http or https), the second parameter is a bot user's access token and the third parameter is a room ID.

 ## How it will look like?